 No one is perfect, and the sooner your child realizes it, the better.
 One of the biggest ways to drive this message home is to draw attention to your own mistakes and show them that they are really no big deal.

 For example, let’s say that you’re pouring some milk, and you accidentally knock the cup onto the ground.
 Instead of getting upset over the spilt milk, you can just smile and say whoops, it looks like I accidentally spilled the milk.
 By maintaining a positive attitude and shrugging off your mistake, you’re showing them that this is a part of life and nothing to worry about.
+Or, you can get a home cleaning service to help you with the extra cleaning.

 The same thing applies when your child makes a mistake.
 Kids are learning new things every day, so they are bound to make lots and lots of mistakes.
 Just shrug them off and your child will follow your lead.